openlegend/core-rules/core/SRD.md

 **Ranged Attacks in Melee**

-Any time you make a ranged attack (weapon or supernatural) and there is an enemy within melee reach of you, you have disadvantage 1 on your attack roll.
+Any time you make a ranged attack (weapon or extraordinary) and there is an enemy within melee reach of you, you have disadvantage 1 on your attack roll.
 Area attacks are considered ranged attacks if the area does not include at least one space adjacent to the attacker.

 **Note:** For supernatural attacks, this penalty does not apply if you are targeting an adjacent enemy, because you would not be making a ranged attack.
 +++